 Now that you've done a little bit of soul-searching. it's time for a reality check.
 Nobody really cares about what you're good at.
 The only thing people care about is what you can do for them.
-If you’re really good at SEO, and it’s also what you love doing, ask yourself “what benefits does a client receive from my SEO?”
+If you’re really good at SEO, and it’s also what you love doing, ask yourself, “what benefits does a client receive from my SEO?”

 Whoever you work with will probably end up with more visitors on their website than they had before.
 Since you’re good at it and love doing it, you’re going to be more devoted to this area.
 The benefit is not SEO; that’s the feature.
-The benefit is that the person you work with is going to end up with more human beings visiting their website, which should result in more leads and sales.
+The benefit is that the person you work with will end up with more human beings visiting their website, which should result in more leads and sales.

-If you have not practised articulating benefits before then now is the perfect time to start.
+If you have not practised articulating benefits before, then now is the perfect time to start.
 This epic blog post from our friends at Help Scout might help you understand why benefits sell more than features.